Raiden1411/zabi/README.md

 }
 ```

 ZAbi human readable parsing fully supports all feature that you would expect it to.
-From tuple to structs to even parsing the Seaport Opensea contract.
+From tuple to structs to even parsing the Seaport Opensea contract. \
-Slice must be defined as either a single string or a multi line string.
+Slices must be defined as either a single string or a multi line string.
 Struct parsing is only supported currently if you are passing the `Abi` type to the `parseHumanReadable` method.

 ### Encoding